civictechdc/project-management/jekyll/README.md

 into github pages which means they handle the work of generating the site and serving it, making it great, free tool for projects.
 For more information vist [jekyll's documentatin](https://jekyllrb.com/)

-## Project Structure

-This directory contains two different Dockerfiles; one serves to build a container that operates as a one liner for generating a new jekyll site from scratch in the directory of your choosing.
-The other image is setup to serve a jekyll site with a passed in directory of where the site lives.
+Jekyll is written in ruby and built using bundler and though jekyll is incredibly easy to work with, these tools sometimes are not.
+Different versions of ruby, wrong installation directory for gems and incorrect sudo use can all cause errors when trying to install jekyll, build and edit a site.
+This directory contains two different Dockerfiles; one is used to generate a new jekyll site from scratch in the directory of your choosing.
+The other image lets you view an existing Jekyll site in your browser as you edit it.

 ### Builder

-Jekyll is written in ruby and built using bundler and though jekyll is incredibly easy to work with, these tools sometimes are not.
-Different versions of ruby, wrong installation directory for gems and incorrect sudo use can all cause errors when trying to install jekyll and build a new site.
-This image takes all that hard work out for you by relying on a docker image that when run will generate the site.
+If you don't have a Jekyll site yet, jumpstart your project by building one from this image.
 The image has been published here https://hub.docker.com/r/codefordc2/jekyll-starter/ so that you do not have to build it locally.